 What you should know

 Esophageal dilation is a procedure to widen a narrow part of your esophagus.
-Your caregiver will use a dilator (inflatable balloon or another tool that expands) to make the area wider.
+Your healthcare provider will use a dilator (inflatable balloon or another tool that expands) to make the area wider.
 He may also do an endoscopy before or during your esophageal dilation.
-During an endoscopy, your caregiver will use a scope to see inside your esophagus.
+During an endoscopy, your healthcare provider will use a scope to see inside your esophagus.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.

 During the procedure, saliva or stomach fluid may get into your lungs and cause pneumonia.
 Your esophagus may be damaged and cause bleeding or an infection.
 You may need another surgery to repair the damage.
 Even with treatment, your esophagus may become narrow again.